Francesco Altimari: Academic life

 Altimari worked as a teacher of the Albanian language (1980–1986).
-From 1991 is full professor in Albanology in the University of Calabria; he started his academical career in the field of Albanian language, literature, and philology, and Balkanic philology and linguistics, first associated with the Faculty of Literature and Philosophy of the University of Calabria, and followed later by University of Mannheim and Ludwig Maximilian University of Munich via German Academic Exchange Service (DAAD), Università degli Studi di Napoli "L'Orientale", "Cattolica" of Milan, as well as universities in Lecce, Trieste, Tirana, Shkodër, and Gjirokastër.
+From 1991 is full professor in Albanology in the University of Calabria; he started his academical career in the field of Albanian language, literature, and philology, and Balkanic philology and linguistics, first associated with the Faculty of Literature and Philosophy of the University of Calabria, and followed later by University of Mannheim and LMU Munich via German Academic Exchange Service (DAAD), Università degli Studi di Napoli "L'Orientale", "Cattolica" of Milan, as well as universities in Lecce, Trieste, Tirana, Shkodër, and Gjirokastër.

 As of 2012, he is part of the editorial staff of albanological periodicals as Studia Albanica of Tirana and is scientific director of "Res Albanicae" of university Foundation "Francesco Solano" of the University of Calabria.

 Altimari is also member of the AISEE (Associazione Italiana di Studi del Sud Est Europeo) since 1992, and member of Sodalizio Glottologico Milanese since 1999.